(Case Study)

 AI Patient Support

 The concept covers Oncology (4 indications, 47 drugs), Diabetes, Cardiovascular, Immunology, Neurology, HIV/AIDS, Rare Disease, and Respiratory.
 Click a condition, find every drug.
-Click a drug, find every resource — support and savings, videos and media, downloadable materials, clinical studies, drug timeline, legal and safety.
-Each piece of media tagged by length, source, and category.
+Click a drug, find every resource: support and savings, videos and media, downloadable materials, clinical studies, drug timeline, legal and safety.
+Each piece of media tagged by length (short, long), source (brand, YouTube, social), and category (patient stories, campaigns, KOL, community).

 Channel Optimizer

-An AI-assisted dashboard for media-mix decision support, built in v0.
-Channel performance, engagement metrics, and AI-generated insights and recommendations — “Increase budget allocation to social media campaigns by 15%,” “Consider reducing radio ad spend and reallocating to higher-performing channels.”
+An AI-assisted dashboard for media buying and mix decision support, built in v0.
+Channel performance, engagement metrics, and AI-generated insights and recommendations: “Increase budget allocation to social media campaigns by 15%,” “Consider reducing radio ad spend and reallocating to higher-performing channels.”

 Three Custom GPTs